Free-Standing Master of Arts

 The Department offers three types of graduate classes:

-4000-level Lectures (3 points)
+4000-level Seminars or Lectures

-6000-level seminars (4 points)
+6000-level Seminars (4 points)

 Once-weekly seminar classes open only to graduate students and involving intensive explorations of special topics, specific authors, or distinct time periods.
-The reading load for 6000-seminars is demanding; in addition, students are generally expected to do some writing during the semester and to produce a long research paper (typically 20-25 pages) at the end of the course.
+The reading load is demanding; in addition, students are generally expected to do some writing during the semester and to produce a long research paper (typically 20-25 pages) at the end of the course.
 Students are never advised to take more than three 6000-level seminars in any given term.

 However, some Columbia departments and programs apply different point values to their classes—e.g., 4 points for a lecture or 3 points for a seminar.
 Be sure to check that your course of study will add up to 30 points over two semesters and will not exceed 18 points in any one semester.